msfrq8/openIAE/sam_web_standards/index.md

 Having said that, chrome elements are considered part of the page. transition.SAM.gov supports unauthenticated (public), authenticated (requires login; private) and mixed pages, content and elements:

-* Public pages, content and other elements are visible by front-end users at all times
+* Public pages, content and other elements are visible by front-end users at all times.
 * Private pages, content and other elements are not delivered by the system to front-end users unless logged in.
-Put another way, links to pages or the content of a page requiring authentication should not be contained within the hypertext markup language (HTML) of the served page
+Put another way, links to pages or the content of a page requiring authentication should not be contained within the hypertext markup language (HTML) of the served page.
 * By extension, a page containing both types of content and elements displays the public content to all front-end users and both the public and private content to logged in front-end users.

 ## Web Technologies